2008 Democratic Party presidential primaries: Super Tuesday

 Traditionally, the Tuesday on which the greatest number of states hold primary elections is known as Super Tuesday.
 In 2007, many states moved their primaries or caucuses to early in the year so they could have greater influence over the race.
 As February 5 was the earliest date to be allowed by the Democratic National Committee, 23 states and territories moved their elections to that date.
 2008's Super Tuesday became the date of the nation's first quasi-national primary.
 It was dubbed "Super Duper Tuesday" or "Tsunami Tuesday," among other names.

 After Obama's win in the South Carolina primaries on January 26, he received high-profile endorsements from Caroline Kennedy, daughter of former President John F. Kennedy, as well as Senator Ted Kennedy, the former President's brother.
 Ted Kennedy's endorsement was considered "the biggest Democratic endorsement [that] Obama could possibly get short of Bill Clinton or Al Gore."
-On January 31, Obama and Clinton met for the first time in a one-on-one debate, and they struck a friendly tone, seeking to put the racially charged comments of the previous week behind them.
+On January 31, Obama and Clinton met for the first time in a one-on-one debate, and they struck a friendly tone.
 Obama surged nationally in the polls and held campaign rallies that drew audiences of over 15,000 people in several states.

 A total of 1,681 pledged delegate votes were at stake in the states that voted on February 5.
 The following table shows the pledged delegate votes awarded in the Super Tuesday states.

 On election night, both Obama and Clinton claimed victories.
 In the popular vote, Obama won 13 states and territories to Clinton's 10.
 This included the states of Idaho and Georgia, where Obama won by very wide margins.
 His wins in Connecticut and Missouri were considered upsets.
 However, Clinton won the large electoral prizes of California and Massachusetts, where some analysts had expected the Kennedy endorsements might carry Obama to the victory.
 Although Obama gained significant ground from where he was polling in mid-January, it was not enough to close the gap in those states.
 In exit polls, Obama gained some overwhelming support of African-American voters, and he strengthened his base among college-educated voters and voters younger than the age of 45.
 Clinton found significant support among white women, Latinos, and voters over age 65.
 Obama ran strongest in caucus states, Rocky Mountain states, Southern states and Midwestern states.
 Clinton ran strongest in the Northeastern states, Southwestern states, and states bordering Arkansas, where she served as first lady while her husband served as that state's governor.
 When the delegate counting was finished, Obama won an estimated 847 pledged delegates to Clinton's 834.
 Early in the primary season, many observers had predicted that the nomination would be over after Super Tuesday, but the general verdict on election night was that the candidates had drawn to a virtual tie and that the race for the Democratic presidential nomination would not likely be settled for at least a month.